At this time of year the turning of the seasons heralds the arrival of one of our most enigmatic native flowers – the bluebell.

 Pencarrow House, Bodmin

 The gardens here combination formal landscaping with natural woodland and in the spring there is a dazzling display of more than 600 varieties of camellias and rhododendrons in bloom.
 But one of the gardens best known attractions are the bluebells and wild garlic that simply carpet the woodland throughout spring.
 There is free parking here and dogs are welcome too.

 Antony Woodland, Torpoint

-Antony House at Torpoint was the setting for Tim Burton’s fantastical film Alice in Wonderland and beside this National Trust house is the privately owned Antony Woodland Garden.
-Here in spring a shaded area of trees known as the Cathedral becomes the stuff of daydreams where enchanting swathes of bluebells and wild garlic cover the ground, a really wonderful sensation for your senses.
+Picked as the setting for Tim Burton’s fantastical reboot of the Alice in Wonderland franchise, these houses and gardens will thrill all film buffs alike.
+Here in spring, a shaded area of trees known as the Cathedral becomes the stuff of daydreams where enchanting swathes of bluebells and wild garlic cover the ground, appealing to all your senses.

 With around 250 acres of woodlands and miles of footpaths to explore, Tehidy is one of the largest area of woodland in Cornwall.
 Underneath the canopy of established native trees, a whole variety of woodland plants and animals thrive and when the bluebells appear the scene becomes even more magical.
 This is a great natural playground for the young and the not so young to discover!